Scroll into the helix

 Dust is skin.
 Skin is people.
 He is covered in all of them.

-ZODIAC Bar & Club, 119 Hampstead Road — a few streets from the hotel roof where he grew up — is where the Trans-founded, LGBTQ+ community that Camden's hidden history made possible gets to exist, loudly, on a Friday night, in a venue that is also an act of archaeology.
+an LGBTQIA+ venue, Camden NW1 — a few streets from the hotel roof where he grew up — is where the independent, LGBTQ+ community that Camden's hidden history made possible gets to exist, loudly, on a Friday night, in a venue that is also an act of archaeology.
 The people who walked these streets before us deserve to be honoured.
 Not preserved behind glass.
 Honoured — in the music, in the drinks, in the community, in a building that refuses to go quiet.

 This is not a case study.
 This is a man who sees the layers, feels the weight of the people under the street, and builds on top of them — not over them.
 The AuDHD operating system is not an abstraction.
 It is the precise instrument required to do this kind of work — at this kind of depth — without losing your mind.